jarzeckil/mtab-app/README.md

 Building this project provided deep practical insights into modern backend development:

 * **Spring Context & IoC:** Gained a solid understanding of Dependency Injection and how Spring manages bean lifecycles.
-* **Database Transactions:** Learned how `@Transactional` proxies work to guarantee data consistency across multiple database tables (ACID principles).
+* **Database Transactions:** Learned how `@Transactional` proxies work to guarantee data consistency (ACID) across multiple tables, specifically implementing the **historical price freezing** logic.
 * **DTO Pattern:** Understood the importance of separating database Entities from Data Transfer Objects (DTOs) for security and API versioning.
-* **Input Validation & Exception Handling:** Learned how to sanitize user input using Jakarta Validation and how to implement a global exception handler to provide clean API error responses.
+* **Input Validation & Exception Handling:** Learned how to sanitize user input using Jakarta Validation and implement a global exception handler (`@ControllerAdvice`) for clean, standardized API error responses.
-* **Docker & Containerization:** Learned how to define infrastructure as code using Docker Compose to create reproducible development environments.
+* **Docker & Infrastructure:** Learned to define Infrastructure as Code (IaC) using **Docker Compose** (including multi-stage builds) to create reproducible, production-ready environments independent of the host OS.
-* **Testing Strategy:** Learned the difference between Unit and Integration testing and how to use Mocks to isolate components.
+* **API Documentation:** Integrated **OpenAPI (Swagger)** to automatically generate interactive documentation, improving the developer experience and testing workflow.
+* **Full-Stack Integration:** Built a lightweight frontend client using vanilla **JavaScript (Fetch API)** to consume REST endpoints, gaining insight into CORS and JSON serialization/deserialization.
-* **CI/CD:** Configured a GitHub Actions pipeline to automate the build and test process, enforcing code quality standards on every commit.
+* **CI/CD & Testing:** Configured a **GitHub Actions** pipeline to automate the build and test process, enforcing code quality standards on every commit.
+* **Problem Solving:** Solved real-world compatibility issues ("Dependency Hell") between Spring Boot versions and third-party libraries by analyzing stack traces and managing Maven configurations.